aws-samples/minimum-viable-dataspace-for-catenax/README.md

-# Minimum Viable Dataspace for Catena-X on AWS
+# Minimum Viable Dataspace on AWS

 The Catena-X Automotive Network e.V. ([Catena-X](https://catena-x.net/) supports the automotive industry’s transition from peer-to-peer data exchange to an interoperable, transparent network leveraging open standards and industry collaboration.
 Catena-X is an automotive consortium formed by European automakers and their suppliers focused on creating an automotive-specific “data space”, i.e. a space for decentralized data sharing.
 The Catena-X data space is designed to improve information flow across the automotive value chain.
 Catena-X promotes a federated architecture, similar to data a mesh, where providers retain data control and sovereignty, sharing only metadata through a decentralized catalog.
 Data exchange via Catena-X occurs directly between partners, adhering to usage policies that are contractually agreed on.

-This sample extends Catena-X' [Tractus-X MXD implementation](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd) to deploy a single-command Minimum Viable Dataspace (MVD) for Catena-X on AWS.
+This project extends Catena-X' [Tractus-X MXD implementation](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd) to deploy a single-command Minimum Viable Dataspace (MVD) for Catena-X on AWS.
 For users, this serves as a starting point for experimentation on Catena-X onboarding, implementation against the Eclipse Dataspace Components' (EDC) APIs and testing of initial use cases. **This branch provides a reference implementation for Catena-X release [24.03](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2403---2024-03-08) on AWS.**

+Beyond Catena-X, sovereign data sharing is emerging as a requirement across countries and industries.
+This project accelerates data space experimentation and evaluation of use cases by making reference implementations created under the Eclipse Foundation available as single-command deployment blueprints on AWS.
+In the case of the `mvd` blueprint this includes a web application through which data discovery, contract negotiation and transfers across 2 fictional organizations can be explored in a visual manner.

 ## Architecture